tarcode-apps/BatteryMode/Localization/README.md

 You can begin your translation by copying the folder with existing localization.

-Then you should carefully translate every string of all files in that folder to your language.
+Then you should carefully translate every string of all files, **except License.txt** in that folder to your language.

 You should save resulting *.rc files in **UTF-8** encoding **without BOM**.